ybhargav1995/OfficeDocs-SharePoint/migration/new-migration-transition.md

 Tenants with ongoing migration will experience transition UI elements:

 - **November 18th, 2024**: The Transition UI is released, featuring a New Migration switching panel in the Scan page.
-You can select "Switch now" button to switch to the New Migration.
+You can select the "Switch now" button to switch to the New Migration.

 - **Before Switching**: You may occasionally see pop-up prompts encouraging you to switch to New Migration.
 If you don't switch proactively, the transition is mandatory starting **December 11th**.